The quantum Newman-Moore model in a longitudinal field: Further results for the magnetization plateaus

-A different behaviour is observed for $L=8$.
-The magnetization plateaus for $M_z>0$ show a similar behaviour to the positive plateaus for $L=7$ but with more extended structures.
-Their magnetization value in the large size limit seems to approach the value $M_z = 1/8$.
+A different behavior is observed for $L=8$.
+The magnetization plateaus for $M_z>0$ show a similar behavior to the positive plateaus for $L=7$ but with more extended structures.
+Their magnetization value in the large size limit approaches the value $M_z = 1/8$.
 Similarly involved magnetization plateau structures are found around the $M_z = -1/5$ and $M_z = -3/8$ plateaus for decreasing $k$.
-Special care is needed though for $L=8$ and any $L = 2^p$ for $p \in \mathbb{Z}$.
+Special care is needed though for $L=8$ and any $L = 2^p$ size for $p \in \mathbb{Z}$.
 The plateau with the smaller absolute magnetization for a given $L$ never shifts with increasing $M$ and never approaches the $k=0$ point.
 This argument confirms the ground state degeneracy of the TPM for system sizes with a given $L$ that is a power of two (single ground state).
 At the same time though, the negative $k$ value where we observe the phase transition to the frustrated phases shifts towards $k=0$ for increasing $L$ (but still a power of two).
 As a result, we believe that even for linear system sizes a power of two, the $k=0$ point will effectively include effects from the frustrated phases in the thermodynamic limit.
-We note that in going to large $N$, taking $M \to \infty$ at fixed $L$ a power of two, or taking $L,M \to \infty$, gives different results.
+We note that in going to large $N$, the limits $L \rightarrow \infty$ and $M \rightarrow \infty$ do not commute.
 The degeneracies of the plateaus for $L=8$ are given in Fig.~\ref{fig:degeneracies-7-8-10}(d-f).